Who can I get a 209A restraining order against?

 - order the person to take the police with them if they are picking up his things;

 - send the person to a certified batterer's intervention program.
-A Probate and Family Court judge can order them to go to a program before they visit your child.
+Note: A Probate and Family Court judge can order them to go to a program before they visit your child.
 A District Court judge can only recommend that they go to a program as part of a 209A protective order.
-If they violates the 209A protective order, the District Court can then order them to go to a certified batterers program;
+If someone violates the 209A order, the District Court can then order them to go to a certified batterers program;

 - order any other reasonable thing that you need to feel safe.
 If you need to get your pets out of the home, ask the judge to order the other person to let you get your animals.
 If you need something else, ask the judge to order it.

-A 209A protective order is an official order from a court.
+A 209A restraining order is an official order from a court.
 It tells the other person that you are serious about stopping the abuse.
 It also lets the police arrest the other person for doing things that are against the order.

 You have an order that says the person must stay at least 100 yards away from your house.
 If that person walks up to your front door and rings the doorbell, you can call the police and ask them to arrest them.

-But a 209A protective order is not a bullet proof vest.
+But a 209A restraining order is not a bullet proof vest.
 It is a piece of paper.
 It might scare the other person into staying away from you.
 If you have a 209A order the police can do more to help you.
 But the order might not be enough to stop the other person from hurting you.
 Sometimes a court order makes an abusive person angrier and more likely to hurt you.

 You know the person who is abusing you.
 You know if they are someone who will respect an order from a court.
 You know if they are someone who won't care if there is a court order and will do whatever they want anyway.
 You also know if getting an order from a court is likely to make that person mad enough to want to hurt you more.